Jamii is Community.

 Wild Seed Poetry and Arts Collective

-Jamii Publishing is working with Wild Seed Poetry and Arts Collective to bring more poetry, prose, and art events to our local community.
+Jamii Publishing along with Wild Seed Poetry and Arts Collective is dedicated to bringing more poetry, prose, and art events to our local community.
 As always Jamii is dedicated to making the literary arts accessible for women, and writers who work within their communities outside of traditional literary communities.

-We are so proud to have won a grant from the California Arts Council to host the first annual Wild Seed Black Women’s Writing Retreat in 2024.
+We are so proud to have won a grant from the California Arts Council.
+We hosted the first annual Wild Seed Black Women’s Writing Retreat in May of 2024.